 But play is how nature designed humans, especially small humans, to learn, to ease the tensions of daily life, and to connect.
 True, they don’t NEED to play with us.
 They can play with their friends, or their sibling.
 But playfulness is a gift in any relationship.
 And there are certain kinds of play that children may only be able to engage in with an adult they trust.

 Kids use play to process emotions and master challenges.
 Over and over, they act out going to the doctor’s office.
-They trade roles, give shots to their Teddy Bear.
+They trade roles, give medicine to their Teddy Bear.
 At least in their imaginations, they get to be the powerful one.
 That’s an essential antidote to their daily experience of being smaller, pushed around, dependent.
 Physical play that gets little ones giggling is a sign that you’ve hit the jackpot.
 Giggling releases the same pent-up stress hormones as a good safe cry in a parent’s arms.

 So you don’t have to play with your kid.
 But wouldn’t you rather do it the fun way than the hard way?